morrislab-pc/lab_website/content/tutorials/Using_git.md

   - In the command line, navigate to the root directory of your project.

   - Initialize the local directory as a Git repository.
-If you’re using Git 2.28.0 or a later version, you can set the name of the default branch using `-b`

-        `git init -b main`
+If you’re using Git 2.28.0 or a later version, you can set the name of the default branch using the command  `git init -b main`

-  - If you’re using Git 2.27.1 or an earlier version, you can set the name of the default branch the following command:

-        `git init && git symbolic-ref HEAD refs/heads/main`
+  - If you’re using Git 2.27.1 or an earlier version, you can set the name of the default branch the following command: `git init && git symbolic-ref HEAD refs/heads/main`

-  - You can tell Git which files and directories to ignore when you make a commit by creating a `.gitignore` file in your repository's root directory using the following command:
+  - You can tell Git which files and directories to ignore when you make a commit by creating a `.gitignore` file in your repository's root directory using the following command: `touch .gitignore`

-        `touch .gitignore`

   - You can then edit the file to include the list of file to ignore.
 GitHub maintains an official list of recommended `.gitignore` files for many popular operating systems, environments, and languages in the [`github/gitignore` public repository](https://github.com/github/gitignore).

   - To share the ignore rules with other users who clone the repository, commit the `.gitignore` file in to your repository.

-  - Add the files in your new local repository.
-This stages them for the first commit..
+  - Add the files in your new local repository using the command `git add`.
+This stages them for the first commit.

-        `git add .`

-  - Commit the files that you've staged

-        `git commit -m "initial commit"`
+  - Commit the files that you've staged: `git commit -m "initial commit"`

-  - Copy the URL for the remote repository on Github and set the remote locally using the following command:

-        `git remote add origin <REMOTE_URL>`
+  - Copy the URL for the remote repository on Github and set the remote locally using the following command: `git remote add origin <REMOTE_URL>`

-  - Verify the new remote URL:

-        `git remote -v`
+  - Verify the new remote URL:  `git remote -v`

-  - Push the changes in your local repository to GitHub.com

-        `git push -u origin main`
+  - Push the changes in your local repository to GitHub.com: `git push -u origin main`

 ## The git commands `fetch`, `pull`, `merge`, `push` and `sync`